DataBranner/transcription_on_apple/README.md

 The workflow I used follows what is described in this [2013 post by Frank Lowney](http://telestreamblog.telestream.net/2013/12/using-dictation-to-turn-recorded-audio-to-text-2/).
 Basic steps:

  1. Install Soundflower.
- 1. Pipe audio to Soundflower as "auxiliary device output".
+ 1. Pipe audio output to Soundflower as "auxiliary device output" in Audio Hijack.
- 1. Set Dictation input to Soundflower; set output of main audio application to Sounflower.
+ 1. Set both the input of Dictation tool and the output of main audio-playback application to Soundflower.
  1. Begin audio playback and then quickly start Dictation in a text editor that supports it.

 Third-party software I used: Audio Hijack Pro (v.
 2.11.6), Audacity (v.
 2.1.0), Soundflower (v.
 1.5.1), BBEdit (v.
 11.5.2).
 Points for attention: